Technology development for the biosciences

 It is expected that proposals will require strong multidisciplinary partnerships between bioscientists and researchers in the physical sciences, engineering and information technology disciplines.

 Proposals should describe how they will fulfil (an) unmet need(s) in the biosciences.

 Proposals should comply with our data sharing policy (see related links).
 Proposals developing informatics tools should make such tools available to the wider user and developer community with as few restrictions as possible, ideally using open source best practices (e.g. Creative Commons or Open Source Initiative recommended licences).

-However, we recognise that, at times, the creators' intellectual property rights may need protected before any sharing takes place, and this is encouraged where appropriate beforehand.
+However, we recognise that, at times, the creators' intellectual property rights may need to be protected before any sharing takes place, and this is encouraged where appropriate beforehand.
 Such protection should not unduly delay the release of any data/tools arising from BBSRC funding.

 Pathways to impact

 It is expected that proposals in the areas of 'technology development for the biosciences' will provide tools and resources of potential application to broad communities in the biosciences.